mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 {:id="Chart.Type" .com.google.appinventor.components.common.ChartTypeEnum .ro} *Type*
 : Specifies the type of the Chart, which determines how to visualize the data.

+{:id="Chart.ValueFormat" .number .do} *ValueFormat*
+: Specifies the format for X axis labels and point values.

 {:id="Chart.Visible" .boolean} *Visible*
 : Specifies whether the `Chart` should be visible on the screen.
 Value is `true`{:.logic.block}
  if the `Chart` is showing and `false`{:.logic.block} if hidden.